RA Employment Agreement

 - Resident Advisors may not engage in additional employment or leave the residence hall while on duty, unless given permission by the Hall Director for emergency purposes.

-- For holidays and breaks, plan on staying until after the halls are closed and/or returning early to open.
+- For holidays and Breaks, RAs should plan on staying until after the halls are closed and/or returning early to open.

 - Due to the nature of the position, an RA may be expected to respond to student concerns and crisis situations when both on and off duty.
-Therefore, an RA is expected to sleep in their assigned building each night except for approved time off.
+Therefore, an RA is expected to sleep in their assigned building each night except for approved time away from the hall.

 - The Resident Advisor may spend up to 12 nights away from campus per academic semester with the prior approval of his/her immediate supervisor.
 The granting of time-off, be that either weekends or weekdays, shall be at the discretion of the Hall Director.

 - Resident Advisors under the age of 21 may not consume, possess, or distribute alcohol to minors on or off campus with or without residents.
 Doing so will result in disciplinary action, which can include termination from the position.